GreyRook/gown.js/CONTRIBUTING.md

 3. Next, run `npm install` from within your clone of your fork.
 That will install dependencies necessary to build pixi.js

+4. After you made your changes build the package running `npm run dist`.
+This will build the original and modified version of gown.js

 ### Making a Change